Aadi0706/Aadi0706/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
-- 🌱 I’m currently learning React, Node.js, JavaScript, HTML, CSS
+- 🌱 I’m currently learning MERN

 - 👯 I’m looking to collaborate on ...

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about HTML, CSS, JavaScript
+-
-- 📫 How to reach me: ...
+- 📫 How to reach me: adityachoubey07@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-
 -
 <img src="https://github-readme-stats.vercel.app/api?username=Aadi0706">